wjatscheslaw1986/math/README.md

+The code in this repository in licensed under MIT license.
+You may find the legal information in the LICENSE file.
-# Basic Math Functions
+# Applied Math in Java
-This repository contains some classic math functions, implemented in Java.
+This project provides you with some classic math functions, implemented in Java language.
-These functions I need from time to time in my work, so I have decided to push them online, as a personal cheat sheet.
+It has started as my personal cheat sheet.
+Now I see it as a contribution to the community.